kersorianek/mon-portfolio/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 ### Advantage of Requirement Workshop:

-it helps you actually really get into the details and there are the real requirements, it's not perceived requirements or guessed out requirements like brainstorming.
-You have decision makers.
-Also, you have a better chance of valid requirement and creating consensus.
-In addition, the requirement accuracy from these are much quicker and also you're able to get that confirmation.
+- It helps you actually really get into the details and there are the real requirements

-You can pull a big group of people together and gather good requirements and document right after it because of the structure of the requirement workshop.
-We are able to document that out and send that out to the group for their review and to send back in case you captured anything incorrectly.
-So it's a little bit more immediate both in decisions, as well as feedback back to the users.
-You kind of show them how they have helped.
+-
+- The brief intense session facilitates the collecting of relevant expressed criteria
+- Having the relevant stakeholders in attendance fosters buy-in.
+- The conditions put up are addressed and understood properly before moving to approval
+- The required accuracy from them is significantly faster, and you can also receive that confirmation.
+- It is a little more quick in terms of both decisions and communication to users.

 ### Disadvantage of Requirement Workshop:

-Well, it's hard to get the right stakeholders in the room at the same time and this goes for any type of meeting.
-You're pulling in a lot of different stakeholders from a lot of different divisions, departments, levels to be able to get all of them available for an hour or two hours to have a requirements workshop is difficult.
-So it is little bit harder.
-And expensive too.
-Also, there are some logistical issues due to location.
-The next thing is as a disadvantage is the facilitator needs to be strong because if they don't do a good job facilitating, if they don't do a good job of guiding the discussion, the discussion can go off track and waste everyone's time.
+- Workshops can be expensive, not just financially, but also in terms of time and coordination.
+- It might be challenging to gather all of the relevant stakeholders in one place at the same time, especially those with decision-making authority.
+- To obtain a final decision, workshops may need to be repeated
+- The facilitator must be persuasive in order to lead the debate in the appropriate path.
+If they don't do a good job of directing the conversation, it might deviate and waste everyone's time.

 ## Requirement Workshop Best Practices: